lewiskb/lewiskb.github.io/_posts/2024-12-14-Heal-Medium.md

 ### Step 1: Creating Plugin ZIP

 The plug-in expects an XML file with the configuration settings.
 It was necessary to update the file to include version 6.0 onwards within the compatibility settings.
 Failure to do so will result in a failed installation.
-The PHP file which would typically include the functionality of the plug-in but for this situation it has been replaced with a reverse shell.
+The PHP file would typically contain the functionality of the plug-in but for this situation it has been replaced with a reverse shell.

 ```console
 ┌──(kali㉿kali)-[~/hackthebox/heal/plugin]